rebeccafinzi/94.093-NLP-IE---Language-Identification/README.md

 #### Training with SVC model
 SVC was attempted for comparison, but encountered severe scalability limitations.
 Training the SVC model on the full 5.3 million sample set proved infeasible.
 The process was terminated after running for over 48 hours without completion, confirming that SVC is not a practical choice for this scale of data without significant infrastructure optimization.
 While training the model with limited samples (100 samples), it provided an accuracy of ~60%.
-4. **Large-Scale Data Handling**
-   - Each preprocessed dataset per language can reach several gigabytes in size.
-   - Training and storing models on such large files may lead to memory limitations and long processing times, especially on standard hardware.
-   - Efficient data streaming, chunking, and storage optimizations (e.g., incremental loading, compressed formats, selective preprocessing) may be required to ensure model development.